WebControlCNC/WebControl/docs/GettingStarted/firstSteps.md

 ### 4) Set Sprockets Vertical

-Go to Actions->Set Sprockets Vertical:
+Go to Actions->Set Sprockets & Reset Chains:

 4a) Get one tooth of each sprocket as precisely vertical as you can using the buttons.
 When done, press 'Define Zero'.
 This tells the controllers that the chain length is 0.